 You are expected to attend class regularly and punctually and to be prepared.
 Poor attendance will prevent you from meeting the objectives of the course.
-However, if you must miss class for any reason, be prepared for the next class by checking your syllabus and calendar since you are responsible for being aware of the assignments and activities that you missed.
-Please be proactive and email the instructor if you are going to miss class for the day.
+However, if you must miss class for any reason, be prepared for the next class by checking your syllabus and calendar since you are responsible for being aware of the assignments and activities that you missed and that are forthcoming.
+Please be proactive and email the instructor at jjk3jc@jackson.sparcc.org if you are going to miss class for the day.
+Consult with other students in the class to get make-up work, so you will be caught up upon your return.

 Students who miss more than the equivalent of two weeks of a full-semester course will incur a penalty of 1/2 of a letter grade for each additional missed class.
-For this course that meets daily each week with not each day being a day of instruction for a full semester, penalties begin after ten (10) missed classes.
+For this course that meets daily each week for a full semester, penalties begin after ten (10) missed classes.
 Any combination of 3 late arrivals (tardies)/early walkouts will be assessed as one class absence.
+This policy includes both excused and unexcused absences.
+Field trips do not count as absences as the student is participating in an official school trip.
+Ten absences per semester is plenty for dual enrollment students to accommodate college visits, appointments and potential illness.